-9 Journal Themes to Inspire Your Journaling— What do you think of when you think of writing in a journal?
+Journaling Themes to Inspire Your Journal Keeping— What do you think of when you think of writing in a journal?
 Perhaps you simply think about a blank book of pages where you record what happens each day.
 While that’s definitely one option, so many other creative ideas exist that you can use when journaling.

-Boost your creativity and your enjoyment level when journaling by choosing journal themes.
+You can boost your creativity and your enjoyment level when journaling by choosing inspiring journal themes.
 You can choose a theme that you follow for a while, and when you’re ready to start a new journal, you can try another theme that appeals to you.

-Journal themes add purpose, clarity, and creativity to keeping a journal.
-A good theme keeps you focused, and you have so many possibilities.
+Themes for journal writing add purpose, clarity, and creativity to keeping a journal.
+A good journal theme keeps you focused, and you have so many possibilities.
 Not sure where to get started?
 We’ve put together some excellent journaling themes.
-Find one you love and get started!

-9 Journal Themes & Bonus Prompts for Each Idea
+9 Journaling Themes with Bonus Prompts for Each Idea

 1. Travel Journal